 You will provide feedback for student pharmacists from both universities however this will take different forms.

-The named facilitator for every student pharmacist will be sent a copy of the relevant MPharm Experiential Learning Handbook and the associated learning outcomes by the University.
+The named facilitator for every student pharmacist will be sent a copy of the relevant MPharm Experiential Learning Handbook and learning outcomes by the University before the experiential learning placement.
+These documents are also linked below for your information.
+These are updated at the beginning of each academic year.

 If you have any concerns or issues (including student pharmacist absence) during experiential learning please contact the relevant University.